Loft Boarding Installation

 Simple, Strong, Unique Design

-The patented StoreFloor loft storage system consists of only 3 parts: The metal Cross-Beams, which you screw the boards on to, and the recycled plastic Tri- Supports and Uni-Supports, which screw into your joists and carry the load.
+The patented StoreFloor system consists of 3 parts: The metal Cross-Beams, which the floor boards are secured to and plastic Tri- Supports and Uni-Supports which support the cross beams.

 Strong galvanized steel cross-beams